IZZYLOVE/IZZYLOVE/README.md

 - 🏘  I am a gradguate of mechanical enginnering, RSU.
 - 👀 Now a professional software engineer.
 - 🌱 I’m currently majoring in fullstack web development, database management and project management.
-- 🏘 i am certified by ALX, META, GOOGLE, NIIT, MRsoft, ADMAS, ...
+- 🏘 i am certified by IBM, ALX, META, GOOGLE, NIIT, MRsoft, ADMAS, ...
-- 🌱 i am also a bank of experience in web development, with over five years experience.
+- 🌱 i am also a bank of experience in web development, with over six years experience.
 - 📫 reach me **+2348068578748 (izzylovu@gmail.com)...**

 <h3 align = 'center'>
-  💞️ I’m looking to collaborate on any (web) development project involving HTML, CSS, JavaScript(Node), Jquery, PHP(Laravel), MySQL, C, Python(Django) and loading..., or in areas relating to database management and/or project management
+  💞️ I’m looking to collaborate on any (web) development project involving HTML, CSS, JavaScript(ES6), Jquery, PHP(Laravel), Python(Django), Node(Express), MySQL, MongoDB, C and loading..., or in areas relating to database management and/or project management
   </h3>